-The following article was written by Franziska Nebehay, as part of the Writing for the Art World online course.
+The following article was written by Franziska Nebehay, an alumna of the online course, Writing for the Art World.

 A group of passionate artists ruffled the feathers of Austria’s arts scene at the turn of the twentieth century: Gustav Klimt, Egon Schiele, Josef Hoffmann and more than a dozen of their less renowned colleagues.
 Last year's exhibition, "Vienna 1900," at the Leopold Museum showcased their work and presented paintings, pieces of furniture, and art objects from this fascinating time period.